anhsirk0/kakoune-themes/README.md

 ## Mygruvbox color scheme
-![Mygruvbox color scheme ](https://github.com/anhsirk0/kakoune/blob/main/screenshots/mygruvbox.png)
+![Mygruvbox color scheme ](https://github.com/anhsirk0/kakoune/blob/main/screenshots/mygruvbox.png) mygruvbox is almost identical to original gruvbox {whitespace color is dimmed & few other minor changes}
+gruvbox name was already taken so i have to resort to mygruvbox

-background color is set to terminal's default'
+## background color is set to terminal's default'
 ## usage
 add colors to ~/.config/kak/
 ```bash